EddieYang211/localLLM/README.md

 #### All Other Parameters

-The `quick_llama()` function provides full control over the `llama.cpp` backend.
+The generation functions provide full control over the `llama.cpp` backend.
 Some other useful parameters include:

 -   **`system_prompt` (character)**: Sets the initial instruction for the model to define its role or persona (default: `"You are a helpful assistant."`).
 -   **`n_threads` (integer)**: The number of CPU threads to use for processing.
 Defaults to auto-detection for optimal performance.